ChrisJanes/chrisjanes.github.io/slides/data_structures_and_you/data_structures_and_you.md

 [click] then we iterate while I is greater to or equal to 0, each iteration we set copy the current element to the position one "behind" where we are and I is decremented

 [click] once I is equal to 0, we're at the start of the array and can insert the new element at the first index

+[click] Let's just see that all lit up...

 [click] inserting at a specific position is the same, we move the elements back until we reach the desired position and then we set the element to the new value.